 Was OP wrong for refusing to babysit for his sister after the chocolate incident?
 You can read the full story below:

 Family dynamics play a crucial role in shaping individual behaviors, particularly in the context of expectations and boundaries.
-Psychologists emphasize that when family members assume specific roles, such as the 'caretaker' or 'the fun uncle,' these roles can create implicit obligations that may lead to resentment if not managed properly.
-Research conducted by Dr. Susan Johnson at the University of Ottawa highlights how unmet expectations can create tension within familial relationships, especially when one party feels their contributions are undervalued or taken for granted.
+When family members assume specific roles, such as the 'caretaker' or the 'fun uncle,' these roles can create implicit obligations that may lead to resentment if not managed properly.
 Furthermore, when boundaries are violated, such as an uncle's rule against chocolates in the house, it can lead to a breakdown of trust and communication, creating rifts that may take time to mend.

 Free babysitter whenever you want, but you have to adhere to this one simple rule.
 Why would you mess that up?